metabaRfactory/metabaR/inst/extdata/README_extdata.md

-# MetabaR-F external data
+# metabaR external data
-This folder is a repository of external toy data examples for the soil_euk data from the R package MetabaR-F:
+This folder is a repository of external toy data examples for the soil_euk data from the R package **metabaR**:

 ## Raw data tables